-- Course Objectives: The successful student will demonstrate: (0) understanding of the concept of change of coordinates matrix and ability to calculate such matrices in simple examples; (1) the ability to compute eigenvalues and eigenvectors (of small matrices), establish whether or not a matrix is diagonalizable, and diagonalize a matrix when possible; (2) geometric understanding of the eigenvalues and eigenvectors of a real matrix, including the case of complex eigenvalues; (3) the ability to construct a matrix representation of a linear transformation, relative to given bases, and to choose a convenient basis for a representation of a linear transformation; (4) the ability to use eigenvalues and eigenvectors in the analysis of linear discrete dynamical systems; (5) understanding of the role of an inner product in the geometry of vector spaces; (6) geometric and analytic understanding of orthogonality and orthogonal projection, both in real n-dimensional space and in more abstract vector spaces, including vector spaces of functions; (7) the ability to construct an orthogonal basis for a subspace by using the Gram-Schmidt process; (8) understanding of leastsquares problems, the ability to solve them, and knowledge of their applications to linear models and to approximation; (9) knowledge of the properties of symmetric matrices and their associated quadratic forms; (10) the ability to compute the singular value decomposition of a matrix and the understanding of its relationship to other concepts of linear algebra. - On Your Written Work: Students must submit their work electronically through Canvas Assignments.
+Course Objectives: The successful student will demonstrate: (1) understanding of the concept of reduced row echelon form of a matrix and the full power of its utility; (2) understanding of the concept of change of coordinates matrix and ability to calculate such matrices in simple examples; (3) the ability to compute eigenvalues and eigenvectors (of small matrices), establish whether or not a matrix is diagonalizable, and diagonalize a matrix when possible; (4) geometric understanding of the eigenvalues and eigenvectors of a real matrix, including the case of complex eigenvalues; (5) the ability to construct a matrix representation of a linear transformation, relative to given bases, and to choose a convenient basis for a representation of a linear transformation; (5) the ability to use eigenvalues and eigenvectors in the analysis of linear discrete dynamical systems; (6) understanding of the role of an inner product in the geometry of vector spaces; (7) geometric and analytic understanding of orthogonality and orthogonal projection, both in real n-dimensional space and in more abstract vector spaces, including vector spaces of functions; (8) the ability to construct an orthogonal basis for a subspace by using the Gram-Schmidt process; (9) understanding of least-squares problems, the ability to solve them, and knowledge of their applications to linear models and to approximation; (10) knowledge of the properties of symmetric matrices and their associated quadratic forms; (11) the ability to compute the singular value decomposition of a matrix and the understanding of its relationship to other concepts of linear algebra.

+On Your Written Work: Students must submit their work electronically through Canvas Assignments.
 The only allowable file type is pdf.
 I cannot grade work submitted by email.
-Please make sure that you produce a high-quality, readable pdf file of your work. $IAT_EX$ is a free software designed for typesetting high-quality mathematical documents.
-I encourage you to learn $IAT_EX$ and use it for your writing.
+Please make sure that you produce a high-quality, readable pdf file of your work.
+LaTeX is a free software designed for typesetting high-quality mathematical documents.
+I encourage you to learn LaTeX and use it for your writing.
 If you submit your handwritten work, write neatly on paper with a light-colored background using a dark pencil or ink.
 Please use a good scanning app to produce a high-quality, readable pdf file.